- Software Download

 Select Global Settings >> Create Desktop Shortcut to create a shortcut to the program on your system desktop.

-Antivirus/Anti-malware Software Flagging Sierra Chart Installer as Unsafe
+Antivirus/Anti-malware Software Flagging Sierra Chart Installer or other Files as Unsafe/Infected

-Sometimes the Sierra Chart installer or one of the executables it installs will be flagged by antivirus/anti-malware software as being malicious.
+Sometimes the Sierra Chart installer or one of the executables it installs will be flagged by antivirus/anti-malware software as being malicious or infected.
 This is a false positive and false positives are not unusual.

-Programs which are completely safe can still get flagged as being malicious if certain patterns are detected in the executable code or certain action patterns being performed by a program are detected.
+Programs like Sierra Chart which are completely safe can still get flagged as being malicious if certain patterns are detected in the executable code or certain action patterns being performed by a program are detected.

 Even Windows operating system files have been flagged as being malicious preventing the starting of the operating system.